What are you looking for?

 Gather the necessary info

-Also, the 2023-2024 CSS Profile asks about 2022 and 2023 income.
+Also, the 2024-25 CSS Profile asks about 2023 and 2024 income.
 It’s okay to give your best estimates here and if there are any significant changes, don’t forget to elaborate in the special circumstances section where you should share any details that will impact your family’s ability to pay for college.

 Understand the requirements for reporting parent info

 If you don’t live with both biological parents, many colleges will require that the parent you don’t live with complete a separate CSS Profile.
-First, create a College Board account for this parent.
+First, this parent must create a College Board account.
 Bear in mind that there are exceptions that allow you to omit noncustodial parent information, including situations where your parent is unknown or you have had no contact.
 In turn, colleges may follow up with you to verify these circumstances, so be sure to have documentation on hand.

 Review before submitting